Ember-Browser/Ember/README.md

 Goanna (Pale Moon, Basilisk, SeaMonkey kind of) doesn't either, and they also have very poor support for modern web standards in general.

-Firefox as of now is still perfectly usable as a browser, but we feel it could be much better, so we decided to do our own browser with WebKit.
+The options that are available as of now is still perfectly usable, but we feel that there could be much better, so we decided to do our own browser with WebKit.
 WebKit is fully capable of tackling anything and everything the modern web can throw at it, all the while not making any sacrifices on the privacy or user safety front.

 We hope you find us one day once it's done, and we look forward to being your number one choice for privacy, performance, and everything in-between.